 Section GG

 Intent: This section includes items about functional abilities.
-It includes items focused on prior function, admission and discharge performance, performance throughout a resident's stay, mobility device use, and range of motion.
+It includes items focused on prior function, admission performance, current function, and discharge performance.
 Functional status is assessed based on the need for assistance when performing self-care and mobility activities.